-Alternative A-A Class I (literature review) level review was conducted by the DNRC staff archaeologist for the area of potential effect (APE).
-This entailed inspection of project maps, DNRC's sites/site leads database, land use records, General Land Office Survey Plats, and control cards.
-The Class I search revealed that no cultural or paleontological resources have been identified in the APE.
-Because of the limited amount of associated ground disturbance, no additional archaeological investigative work will be conducted.
+Alternative A- A Class III inventory was conducted of the entire area of potential effect (APE) and adjoining areas in 2008.
+Several cultural resources were documented but none in this project's APE.
+No additional archaeological investigative work will be conducted.
 However, if previously unknown cultural or paleontological materials are identified during project related activities, all work will cease until a professional assessment of such resources can be made.